 La.
 Town.
-And pray, what comfortable Scheme of Life would you form now, for your Summer and Winter fober Entertainments?
+And pray, what comfortable scheme of life would you form now, for summer and winter sober entertainments is

 La.
 Grace.
-A Scheme, that I think might very well content us.
+A scheme, that I think might very well content us

 La.
 Town.
-O! of all things let's hear it.
+O, of all things, let us hear it.

 La.
 Grace.
-Why, in Summer, I could pass my leisure Hours in Riding, soberly! in Reading, walking by a Canal, or sitting at the end of it under a great Tree, soberly! in dressing, dining, chatting with an agreeable Friend, perhaps hearing a little Musick, taking a Dish of Tea, or a Game at Cards, soberly!
-Managing my Family, looking into its Accounts, playing with my Children (if I had any,) or in a thousand other innocent Amusements-soberly!
-And possibly, by these means, I might induce my Husband to be as sober as my self.-
+Why, in fummer, I could pass my leisure hours in riding, soberly; in reading, walking by a canal, or sitting at the end of it under a great tree, soberly; in dressing dining, chatting with an agreeable friend, perhaps hearing a little musick, taking a dish of tea; or a game at cards soberly; managing my family, looking into its accounts, playing with my children (if I had any,) or in a thousand other innocent amusements-soberly: and possibly, by these means I might induce my husband to be as sober as myself---